 I know, it all sounds super complex, worry not, some useful examples follow.

 For example, a mobile game developers can use a custom event – Level Completed – and then break it down by an additional dimension (custom property) – Level Number.
 The end result would provide the game developer an information on level completion.

 With this knowledge the game developers can focus on those levels which have the highest drop rate and further investigate the engagement, by watching their players actually play the game.

 Another example of custom events breakdown application would be within e-commerce.

 Let’s say you have a global e-shop.
 Custom events breakdown enable you to watch recordings of those who clicked on your call-to-action or add to cart buttons divided by country, time or even gender of your users.
-This may ultimately lead you to discover and visualize time or gender specifics that make your users drop or convert.
+This may ultimately lead you to discover and visualize time or gender specifics that make your users drop-off or convert.

 Smartlook with custom events breakdown will provide you with an abundance of answers to your user engagement questions.